-Website redesign means changes in code and pages.
-If they are not properly handled, it can negatively impact the website’s SEO and affect the long-term growth of the site.
+Hence if website redesign/revamp is not handled properly, it can negatively impact the website’s SEO and affect the long-term growth of the site.
 If done correctly, however, redesigning a website can also increase your SEO strength.

 - Take a note of all the pages from the old website – Listing down the URLs will give us clarity on the URL structure of the old website.